Being With What Is

 • Cultivate insight and wise action in response to the challenges of our world.

-Falling between the Jewish holidays of Tisha B’av, a day of mourning, and Tu B’av, a day of celebrating love, our retreat is a sacred space to open our hearts to grief, love, and everything in between.
+Falling shortly after the Jewish holiday of Tisha B’av, a day of mourning, and including Tu B’av, a day of celebrating love, our retreat is a sacred space to open our hearts to grief, love, and everything in between.

+All folks in their 20’s and 30’s are welcome.
+No experience with mindfulness and/or Judaism is necessary.
 This retreat will be held mostly in social silence.
-All folks in their 20’s and 30’s are welcome.
-No experience with mindfulness and/or Judaism is necessary; this retreat is open to beginner and advanced practitioners alike.

 Schedule

-Participants should plan to arrive at Wisdom House between 3:00 – 5:00 PM ET on Tuesday, August 13 to register and get settled.
-The retreat will begin with dinner at 5:30 PM and an opening session at 6:30 PM.
+Participants should plan to arrive at Ralston White Retreat Center in beautiful Marin, CA between 3:00 – 5:00 PM PST on Tuesday, August 5 to register and get settled.
+The retreat will begin with dinner at 5:30 PST and an opening session at 6:30 PST.

 Frequently Asked Questions